SchoiceHabsida/css-task-english/README.md

 ### You need to create a layout based on the screenshot without using any libraries or frameworks.

-- Without using libraries and frameworks, minification is not required, and JavaScript is not needed (hint: the text after "Individual / Business / ..." does not change).
+- Without using libraries and frameworks, minification is not required, and JavaScript is not needed.
 - Perfect pixel-perfect is not required, but it should generally match the image.
 - You can use preprocessors if you want.
 - If you don't know how to create something from scratch, you can skip it.